 Previously, Kenn was the technology editor of the Wall Street Journal Asia in Hong Kong and worked at the International Herald Tribune in Paris.
 He is a board director of Chatham House (the Royal Institute of International Affairs), a member of the Council on Foreign Relations, and an Associate Fellow at the University of Oxford’s Saïd Business School.

-His writing on technology, business and economics has appeared in Foreign Affairs, the New York Times, Financial Times, Prospect (UK) and elsewhere.
-He is a regular commentator on business and technology for CNN, the BBC and NPR, among others and is also a frequent conference speaker, including at the Word Economic Forum, the OECD, the UN Internet Governance Forum, The Economist Conferences, and O’Reilly’s Strata conference and private corporate events.
+Kenn writes widely about what is happening in the big data arena, and about technology, business, and economics, and his work has appeared in Foreign Affairs, the New York Times, Financial Times, Prospect (UK) and elsewhere.
+He is a regular commentator on business and technology for CNN, the BBC and NPR, among others and is also a frequent conference speaker.